 Pour into a rocks glass over fresh ice.

 Garnish with a lemon wheel and a few cracked peppercorns.

-**Basil syrup: In a second Mason jar, add 2 cups white table sugar and 2 cups very hot water, shake to dissolve most of the sugar, then add 25 basil leaves.
-Place both jars into a sous vide bath for 2 hours at 130 degrees Fahrenheit.
+**Basil syrup: In a second Mason jar, add 2 cups white table sugar and 2 cups very hot water.
+Shake to dissolve the sugar, then add 25 basil leaves.
+Place jar into the same sous vide bath for 2 hours at 130 degrees Fahrenheit.
 Let cool, then strain out solids.
-Add an additional 15 basil leaves to the second Mason jar, chill for about 2 hours in the refrigerator, then strain out solids.
+Add an additional 15 basil leaves, chill for about 2 hours in the refrigerator, then strain out solids.